 The meaning of perspective is difficult to be defined precisely.
 Because the image of a three-dimensional scene is two-dimensional, perspective is created by the relative size of similar objects (i.e., a distant object looks smaller than a nearby similar object), converging lines, and so on.

-Normally, we use telephoto lenses to take images of distant subjects so that the desired portion of the scene is "extracted" from its surrounding environment.
-The distance between two objects looks shorter and hence the scene seems "compressed" (i.e., objects look like close to each other).
+Normally, we use telephoto lenses to take images of distant subjects so that the desired portion of the scene is ``extracted'' from its surrounding environment.
+The distance between two objects looks shorter and hence the scene seems ``compressed'' (i.e., objects look like close to each other).
 We mentioned this in previous section.
-On the other hand, wide angle lenses are normally used to take wide area and "exaggerate" the nearby objects (i.e., they look like larger than their actual sizes).
+On the other hand, wide angle lenses are normally used to take wide area and ``exaggerate'' the nearby objects (i.e., they look like larger than their actual sizes).
 The following images show this effect.
 The 24mm one is taken with Nikon's WC-E24 wide angle converter.
 It is clear that the front left portion of the model car is exaggerated.
 When this model car is retaken using the on-camera lens set to 38mm and maintaining the same size (on the image) and orientation, the exaggeration reduces.
-Then, we zoom in to 50mm and take the same model car again.
-Now it looks normal (i.e., similar to what our eyes see).
-The images taken with 100mm and 150mm look very similar without exaggeration, and this is why moderate telephoto lenses with focal length in the range of 80mm and 135mm are normally used for portraiture work for less perspective distortion.
-Then, we use Nikon's TC-E2 telephoto and set the combined focal length to approximately 200mm and take an image.
-Then, we still use the TC-E2, but zoom in the on-camera lens to 150mm to have a combined focal length of 300mm, to take an image of 300mm.
-The 450mm one is taken with Nikon's TC-E3 telephoto.
-Finally, we use CrystalVue Optics' Sharp Shooter, a 8×32 monoscope, to take the image of 1200mm.
-Those images taken with long focal lengths all show the compression effect.
+Then, we zoom in to 115mm and take the same model car again.
+Now it looks normal (i.e., similar to what our eyes see), and this is why moderate telephoto lenses with focal length in the range of 80mm and 135mm are normally used for portraiture work for less perspective distortion.
+Finally, the Nikon TC-E2 telephoto converter is used to take the last image.

 |Click on the image to see a larger one|

-The following are the images of the same scene taken with focal lengths 24mm (WC-E63 wide angle converter), 38mm, 100mm, 200mm and 310mm (TC-E2 2x tele converter) and 465mm (TC-E3ED 3x tele converter).
+The following are the images of the same scene taken with focal lengths 24mm (WC-E63 wide angle converter), 38mm, 75mm, 115mm, 230mm (TC-E2 2x tele converter) and 345mm (TC-E3ED 3x tele converter).
 As you can see, the wide angle side exaggerates foreground objects, while ``pushes'' background objects away.
 The moderate telephoto shot (i.e., 75mm) looks more natural.
 The longer the focal length we use, the more compression we will get.

 |Click on the image to see a larger one|